angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 a pile that looks to cast 2 Oracle in a single turn.

 1. Resolve Doomsday, pass the turn
-1. Draw BS for turn
+1. Draw Bs for turn
-1. Cast BS, draw TO, TO, LP, put back FoW, SW
+1. Cast Bs, draw TO, TO, LP, put back FoW, SW
 1. Crack Flooded Strand, fetch Island
 1. Cast Oracle to try and win with 2 cards in deck
 1. If required, cast LP, crack for {U}